 “Of course it doesn’t hurt to have the newest, most beautiful state-of-the-art river cruise ships sailing on these rivers, as well.
 Our revolutionary Emerald Waterways ships offer an array of spectacular innovations including an onboard heated swimming pool with retractable roof, which in the evening transforms into a cinema, al fresco dining on The Terrace, and cabins with floor-to-ceiling windows.”

 Schnur is absolutely right that river cruises are up-close and the vistas along the river are straight out of marvelous art books.
 Charming little towns, glorious old villages playing catch up to the 21st century and major cities – some of the most beautiful and historic in the world – often merely steps away from the ship.
 At times, as your ship journeys along the river, it’s not unusual to feel that you can reach out and touch these beautiful spots.

 River sailings offer a variety of shore excursions on comfortable motor coaches.
 Guests can also opt to ride a bike into town, take an accompanied walk, or explore independently.
 If the latter is what you want, ship’s staff will help you plan your day.

 Viking is another popular name in the business with multiple itineraries.
 There is also French CountryWaterways, Ltd., a 25-year-old company which features luxury hotel barges on exciting routes throughout Europe.
 Another is Grand Circle Cruises, which caters to the 50+ market, and whose ships sail across a large swath of Europe.

 For the traveler who has been there and done that (and yes, bought the T-shirt) on cruise ships for many years and want to explore a new mode of travel, river cruising may be exactly what you are looking for.
 And your timing is perfect.
-Never before have there been so many options of vessels and itineraries.
+Never before have there been so many options of vessels, itineraries, and prices.